 Where may I find my vendor code?

 Your vendor code is located in the notice you received at the bottom right, (ex.
 Vendor Code [10 digits]).

 What if my contract starts or expires in the middle of a quarter?

-Quarterly payments will include any periods less than a full calendar quarter if a contract does not start at the first day of a quarter or end on the last day of the quarter.
+Quarterly payments will include any periods less than a full calendar quarter if a contract does not start on the first day of a quarter or end on the last day of a quarter.